These soft pumpkin pretzels are easily addictive. They are chewy and crisp on the outside.

 Dip in the bicarbonate solution, and brush with egg wash.

 BAKE THE DOUGH: Bake for 12-13 minutes.
 If you are using two sheet pans, switch the pans halfway through.
-Brush with butter, sprinkle favorite topping, bake some more.
+Brush with butter, sprinkle your favorite topping, and bake some more.
 Enjoy with your favorite dip or as it is.

 Adding the yeast and water directly into the stand mixer saves time.
 Also, fewer dishes to wash--a win!